Polytetrahydrofuran: Applications

 The main use of polytetrahydrofuran is to make elastic fibres such as spandex (elastane) for stretchable fabrics and for polyurethane resins.
 The latter are polyurethane prepolymers dissolved in solvent.
 They are used in the manufacture of artificial leather.
 These elastomers are either polyurethanes made by reacting PTMEG with diisocyanates, or polyesters made by reacting PTMEG with diacids or their derivatives.

 The polymer is also a starting material for thermoplastic polyurethane, thermoplastic polyesters, polyetheramide and cast polyurethane elastomers, used for instance in the wheels of roller skates and skateboards.

 Synthesis

-Polytetrahydrofuran is commonly prepared by acid-catalyzed polymerization of tetrahydrofuran.
-The starting material is natural gas, which is converted to acetylene, then reacted with formaldehyde to make butynediol and then butanediol.
-The latter is turned into tetrahydrofuran by action of a catalyst and then polymerized.
+Polytetrahydrofuran is commonly prepared by acid-catalyzed polymerization of tetrahydrofuran: